Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: Continuous Random Variables

+The proof is given in Appendix~\ref{sub:prop_proof}.
+The assumption of vanishing density derivatives at the boundary is strictly weaker than assumption $\mathcal{A}.5$.
+As an example, consider a standard Gaussian distribution truncated to the support $[-1,1]^d$.
+Clearly, the derivatives of this density do not vanish at the boundary.
+However, we show in Appendix~\ref{sub:Gauss_truncated} that this density satisfies $\mathcal{A}.5$.

-for some constants $e_{i,q,t}$. \end{itemize} Assumption $(\mathcal{A}.5)$ states that the support of the density is smooth with respect to the kernel $K$ in the sense that the expectation with respect to any random variable $u$ of the area of the kernel that falls outside the support $\mathcal{S}$ is a smooth function of the bandwidth $h$ provided that the distribution function $p_{x}(u)$ of $u$ is smooth (e.g. $s\geq2$).
-The inner integral captures this expectation while the outer integral averages this inner integral over all points near the boundary of the support.
-The $v_{t}(h)$ term captures the fact that the smoothness of this expectation is proportional to the smoothness of the function $p_{x}(u)$.
-As an example, this smoothness assumption is satisfied when the support is rectangular and the kernel is the uniform rectangular kernel~\cite{moon2016arxiv,moon2016isit}.
-Note that this boundary assumption does not result in parametric convergence rates for the plug-in estimator $\gt$, which is in contrast with the boundary assumptions in \cite{singh2014exponential,singh2014renyi,krishnamurthy2014divergence,kandasamy2015nonparametric}.
-However, the estimators in \cite{singh2014exponential,singh2014renyi,krishnamurthy2014divergence,kandasamy2015nonparametric} perform boundary correction, which requires knowledge of the density support boundary and complex calculations at the boundary in addition to the boundary assumptions, to achieve the parametric convergence rates.
-In contrast, we use ensemble methods to improve the resulting convergence rates of $\gt$ without boundary correction. \begin{thm} (Bias) Under assumptions $\mathcal{A}.0-\mathcal{A}.5$ and for general $g$, the bias of $\gt$ is
+We note that the boundary assumption $\mathcal{A}.5$ does not directly result in parametric convergence rates for the plug-in estimator $\gt$, which is in contrast with the boundary assumptions in \cite{singh2014exponential,singh2014renyi,krishnamurthy2014divergence,kandasamy2015nonparametric}.
+The estimators in \cite{singh2014exponential,singh2014renyi,krishnamurthy2014divergence,kandasamy2015nonparametric} perform boundary correction, which requires knowledge of the density support boundary and complex calculations at the boundary in addition to the boundary assumptions, to achieve the parametric convergence rates.
+In contrast, we use ensemble methods to improve the resulting convergence rates of $\gt$ without boundary correction, greatly simplifying our estimator.